The-Politico/interactive-news-developer-guide/meetings.md

 #### Look-ahead

-Each sit-down or stand-up meeting should have finish with a 5 minute look-ahead outlining what news headlines we should be paying attention to.
-Everyone should contribute ideas to this portion of the meeting.
+Each sit-down or stand-up meeting should finish with a 5 minute look-ahead outlining what news headlines we should be paying attention to.
+Everyone should contribute to this portion of the meeting.

+### Project meetings

+Organize dedicated project meetings.
+For dailies and short-turn projects.